 Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.
 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
 NonCommercial — You may not use the material for commercial purposes.
 No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 There are no fees for publication in New Vistas - we're free to everyone!

-Publication CycleNew Vistas appears twice a year (a Spring and an Autumn issue) with occasional special issues, and publishes for a broad academic, international and professional readership.
+Publication CycleNew Vistas appears twice a year (a Spring and an Autumn issue in April and October respectively) with occasional special issues, and publishes for a broad academic, international and professional readership.